publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s418.md

 [Pub.
 L. 94–202, § 8(k)][/us/pl/94/202/s8/k], Jan.
 2, 1976, [89 Stat.
 1140][/us/stat/89/1140], provided that:

-> “Notwithstanding the provisions of section 218(i) of the Social Security Act \[subsec. (i) of this section\], nothing contained in the amendments made by the preceding provisions of this section \[enacting [section 432 of this title][/us/usc/t42/s432] and amending sections 401, 403, 424a, and 430 of this title and [section 6103 of Title 26][/us/usc/t26/s6103], Internal Revenue Code, and enacting provisions set out as notes under sections 401 and 432 of this title\] shall be construed to authorize or require the Secretary, in promulgating regulations or amendments thereto under such section 218(i), substantially to modify the procedures, as in effect on December 1, 1975, for the reporting by States to the Secretary of the wages of individuals covered by social security pursuant to Federal-State agreements entered into pursuant to section 218 of the Social Security Act \[this section\].”
+> “Notwithstanding the provisions of section 218(i) of the Social Security Act \[[42 U.S.C.
+418(i)][/us/usc/t42/s418/i]\], nothing contained in the amendments made by the preceding provisions of this section \[enacting [section 432 of this title][/us/usc/t42/s432] and amending sections 401, 403, 424a, and 430 of this title and [section 6103 of Title 26][/us/usc/t26/s6103], Internal Revenue Code, and enacting provisions set out as notes under sections 401 and 432 of this title\] shall be construed to authorize or require the Secretary, in promulgating regulations or amendments thereto under such section 218(i), substantially to modify the procedures, as in effect on December 1, 1975, for the reporting by States to the Secretary of the wages of individuals covered by social security pursuant to Federal-State agreements entered into pursuant to section 218 of the Social Security Act \[[42 U.S.C.
+418][/us/usc/t42/s418]\].”

  __Modification of Agreement With State of West Virginia With Respect to Certain Policemen and Firemen__

 [Pub.
 L. 94–202, § 6][/us/pl/94/202/s6], Jan.
 2, 1976, [89 Stat.
 1136][/us/stat/89/1136], provided that:

->     “(a) Notwithstanding the provisions of subsection (d)(5)(A) of section 218 of the Social Security Act \[subsec. (d)(5)(A) of this section\] and the references thereto in subsections (d)(1) and (d)(3) of such section 218, the agreement with the State of West Virginia heretofore entered into pursuant to such section 218 \[this section\] may, at any time prior to 1977, be modified pursuant to subsection (c)(4) of such section 218 so as to apply to services performed in policemen’s or firemen’s positions covered by a retirement system on the date of the enactment of this Act \[Jan.
+>     “(a) Notwithstanding the provisions of subsection (d)(5)(A) of section 218 of the Social Security Act \[[42 U.S.C.
+418(d)(5)(A)][/us/usc/t42/s418/d/5/A]\] and the references thereto in subsections (d)(1) and (d)(3) of such section 218, the agreement with the State of West Virginia heretofore entered into pursuant to such section 218 \[[42 U.S.C.
+418][/us/usc/t42/s418]\] may, at any time prior to 1977, be modified pursuant to subsection (c)(4) of such section 218 so as to apply to services performed in policemen’s or firemen’s positions covered by a retirement system on the date of the enactment of this Act \[Jan.
 2, 1976\] by individuals as employees of any class III or class IV municipal corporation (as defined in or under the laws of the State) if the State of West Virginia has at any time prior to the date of the enactment of this Act paid to the Secretary of the Treasury, with respect to any of the services performed in such positions by individuals as employees of such municipal corporation, the sums prescribed pursuant to subsection (e)(1) of such section 218.
 For purposes of this subsection, a retirement system which covers positions of policemen or firemen, or both, and other positions, shall, if the State of West Virginia so desires, be deemed to be a separate retirement system with respect to the positions of such policemen or firemen, or both, as the case may be.

 >     “(b)